agude/agude.github.io/_posts/2018-09-30-my_sons_words.md

 (colors, numbers, foods, etc.), but for now here are some of the fun words Theo learned:

-- **Little Brother** (Cantonese): Theo has a brother who is 18 months younger than him; it only took Theo a few weeks to learn what the new intruder was called.
+- **Little Brother** (Cantonese): Theo has a brother, Cory,  who is 18 months younger than him; it only took Theo a few weeks to learn what the new intruder was called.
 - **Google** (English): We have a few [Google Homes][google_home] in our apartment and so we say the trigger word, "Hey Google", several times a day.
 Theo quickly picked it up.
 We knew he was saying "Google" and not babbling